commercialhaskell/stack/Downloads.md

 * Download [stack-0.0.0-i386-windows.zip](https://github.com/fpco/stack/releases/download/v0.0.0-beta/stack-0.0.0-i386-windows.zip)
 * Unpack the `stack.exe` to somewhere on your `%PATH%` (see [Path section below](#path)) and you can then run `stack` on the commandline.

+NOTE: This executable has been built and tested on a Windows 8.1 64-bit machine.
+It should run on older Windows installs as well, but has not been tested.
+If you do test, please edit and update this page to indicate as such.

 ## OS X

 * Download [stack-0.0.0-x86_64-osx.gz](https://github.com/fpco/stack/releases/download/v0.0.0-beta/stack-0.0.0-x86_64-osx.gz)